 Q) What is the difference between method overloading and method overriding?

-Q) What is static and dynamic binding?
+Q) What is static and dynamic binding in Java?

 Binding refers to the linking of method call to its body.
 A binding that happens at compile time is known as static binding while binding at runtime is known as dynamic binding.
+Refer: Static and Dynamic binding in Java.

 Q) What is Encapsulation?

 An abstract class is a class which can’t be instantiated (we cannot create the object of abstract class), we can only extend such classes.
-It provides the generalized form that will be shared by all of its subclasses, leaving it to each subclass to fill in the details.
+It provides the generalised form that will be shared by all of its subclasses, leaving it to each subclass to fill in the details.
 We can achieve partial abstraction using abstract classes, to achieve full abstraction we use interfaces.

 Q) What is Interface in java?